jetspiking/EmbeddedLibraryResolver/README.md

 The library file name is inferred from the end of the resource name.

-Example: from

-Assembly.runtimes.win-x64.native.mylib.dll

-the extracted file name will be

-mylib.dll

 ### 2. Load embedded libraries

 Call EmbeddedLibraryResolver.Manager.Load once, early in application startup, before any code that depends on those native libraries.